glowkeeper/glowkeeper.github.io/assets/posts/poetry/milkAfterIvor.md

 New yew pendants.

 Evening walk,
-Down cowpat lane,
+Down Cowpat Lane,
 But the cows came,
-Townies tamed.
+Townies tamed,
 Then Mischa herds,
 Courage inspired,
 Down we race,